grnhse/greenhouse-api-docs/source/includes/webhooks/_organization_events.md

 ## Department deleted

-This web hook fires when departments are deleted from the Greenhouse system from the Configure &raquo; Organization screen.
+This webhook fires when departments are deleted from the Greenhouse system from the Configure &raquo; Organization screen.
 This only happens when the "Remove" button is clicked after clicking the "X" next to an office name.

 ```json
 {